sprchr/ScoreBoardUI/README.md

 # Expo Project Setup Guide

-This guide will walk you through setting up a new **Expo** project in React Native with the required packages, file structure, and API integration.
+This guide will walk you through setting up a new **Expo** project in React Native with the required packages, file structure, and ScoreBoard App

 ## Prerequisites